lorenamelos/Classifying-The-Brain-on-Music/README.md

 The testing data (test.csv) consists of 40 event-related brain images corresponding to novel 6-second music clips in the five genres.
 The test data is in randomized order with no labels.
 You must predict, using only the given brain images, the correct genre labels (0-4) for the 40 test trials.

-For more details regarding the tasks, including the dataset download, please refer to the information provided in this Google Colab link.
+For more details regarding the tasks, including the dataset download, please refer to the information provided in this [Google Colab Link](https://colab.research.google.com/drive/1tbP5miE-5DXXZ5507Rh9eMlLDCWi5L2y?usp=sharing)

 ## Dataset